-The Travel Decision Survey is conducted annually in the fall season.
-It is a telephone-based survey that reaches approximately 750 people, designed to include about half of interviews with San Francisco residents, and about half with residents of other Bay Area counties.
+The Travel Decision Survey is conducted at the beginning of each fiscal year in the fall.
+It is a telephone-based survey that reaches approximately 800 people, designed to include about half of interviews with San Francisco residents, and about half with residents of other Bay Area counties.
 The survey is conducted in English, Spanish, and Cantonese, and is delivered to both land-line and mobile numbers.

 Travel Decision Survey data are used to report mode shares as a percentage of total trips taken.
 Private auto modes include driving alone and carpooling, while non-private auto modes include transit, active transportation (walking, biking), and taxis.
 The overall mode share for San Francisco is a composite of the mode share for San Francisco residents and the mode share for non-San Francisco residents, weighted based on residential trip estimates from the San Francisco Chained Activity Modeling Process (SF-CHAMP), a travel model maintained by the San Francisco County Transportation Authority.